How Roblox became the 'it' game for tweens - and a massive business - Local News 8

 If you’re a tween, there’s a very good chance you’re playing Roblox.
 About 75% of American children ages 9 through 12 play Roblox regularly with friends, according to the company.
 During the pandemic, kids flocked to Roblox to throw virtual birthday parties and other in-game events that were no longer as safe to hold in-person.
 In July, gamers spent 3 billion hours playing Roblox, twice as much time as in February.

-Roblox is big business: It amassed $2 billion just from mobile players last week.
+Roblox is big business: It surpassed $2 billion in lifetime revenue just from mobile players last week.
 That’s why Roblox earlier this month filed confidentially with the Securities and Exchange Commission to go public.
 The company declined to say when it would debut detailed financial information, but it was recently valued at $4 billion this year, according to the Wall Street Journal.
 The company declined interviews, citing a quiet period before the initial public offering.

 Roblox is essentially a digital sandbox where kids can build their own games — anything from a simulation of running a virtual restaurant to adopting a pet.
 The entire platform is made up of user-generated games, many of them created by children and teens who have made millions of dollars through the platform.